-This classic baked mostaccioli makes an appearance at nearly every family party we have.
-One would think we would get tired of eating it, but no it is so good I could eat it hourly.
+This Classic Baked Mostaccioli makes an appearance at nearly every family party we have.
+One would think we would get tired of eating it, but no, it is so good I could eat it hourly.
 My grandma has been making this recipe for as long as I can remember.
 My mother even told me that she ate this pasta as a kid!
 I won’t give away her age, but that’s a long time.
-This recipe is simple enough to make and can work as a weeknight dinner, or as a side for any type of party.
-Even better is that this pasta can be kept warm in a crock pot to enjoy all day.
-This recipe has been a stable in my family for many years and I hope you love it as well!
+This pasta recipe is super easy to make and can work as a weeknight dinner, or as a side for any type of party.
+Even better is that this pasta can be kept warm in a crock pot to enjoy all day, can be prepped ahead of time and is freezer friendly!
+This Italian classic has been a stable in my family for many years and I hope you love it as well!

 How Do You Make Baked Mostaccioli?